Strategic Vision

 In the next five years, we will:

-• Expand our curriculum and offer courses that speak to ethics in particular.
-Our courses will spark discussions on how to humanize innovation and how science and technology impact lives in local and global communities.
+- Be offering courses that speak to ethics.
+Our courses will spark discussions on how to humanize innovation and the impact of science and technology on people in local and global communities.

 To enable this vision, we will:

-• Encourage Herbst Fellows to share their research in publications and presentations to CEAS faculty and the community at large.
+- Encourage undergraduate Herbst Fellows to share their research in publications, teaching workshops, and presentations to CEAS faculty, and with the community at large.

-• Create interdisciplinary spaces/work groups within CEAS for ethical and socially engaged engineering practices.
+- Create interdisciplinary spaces and/or work groups within CEAS for ethical and socially engaged engineering practices.

 Education